 B08086_01_43.png

 Improved training approaches and tips for GAN

+In order to overcome the difficulties of GAN models, deep learning practitioners carry out various hacks depending on the nature of the problem.
+Some of the improvisation techniques are mentioned below.

 Feature matching

-The the instability of GANs is addressed GANs by specifying a new objective for the generator that prevents it from overtraining on the current discriminator.
+The instability of GANs is addressed GANs by specifying a new objective for the generator that prevents it from overtraining on the current discriminator.

 The idea is to use the features at the intermediate layers in the discriminator to match for real and fake images and make this as a supervisory signal to train the generator.

 Specifically, we train the generator to generate data that matches the statistics of the real data, and match the expected value of the features on an intermediate layer of the discriminator.
-By training the discriminator we ask it to find those features that are most discriminative of real data versus data generated by the current model
+By training the discriminator we ask it to find those features that are most discriminative of real data versus data generated by the current model.

 Mini Batch